FATHER ANNE

 PRIESTS OF YESTERDAY

 There is historical, archeological and scriptural evidence that women served as deacons, priests and bishops in the early Church.
 For example, Phoebe is named a deacon by St. Paul in the Letter to the Romans; Pliny the Younger in a letter to the Emperor Trajan asks for guidance about two women deacons; and Justinian refers to women deacons.
 The excavation at Ashdod also unearthed inscriptions of women deacons.
+There is also an lengthy latent tradition of Mary being revered as priest.

 Some of the oldest surviving images of Christians worshiping at Church altars portray women in official liturgical roles and are in some of the most significant churches in early Church history.
+If these images were of men, would you assume they were in leadership?

 • A reliquary box in Old Saint Peter’s Basilica in Rome dated around 430 CE that shows a woman and a man holding up a chalice.

-• A stone sarcophagus in Hagia Sophia Church in Constantinople dated around 430 CE revealing a woman and a man with raised arms in the “orans” posture.
+• A stone sarcophagus in Hagia Sophia Church in Constantinople dated around 430 CE revealing a woman and a man with raised arms in the “orans” prayer posture.

-• An ivory box from the 500s CE called Pyx with women at Christ’s tomb portrays only women in liturgical procession to the altar, with two swinging censers.
+• An ivory box from the 500s CE called Pyx with women at Christ’s tomb portrays only women (no men) in liturgical procession to the altar, three with raised arms in the "orans" pose and two more women swinging censers.

 • Frescoes from 2nd to 5th centuries in an underground chapel from the Catacombs of Priscilla in Rome show a woman wearing a liturgical garment and stole in a priestly pose and another woman with arms outstretched at an altar celebrating Mass.
 (Also see Jesus' Female Disciples, minute 36.)